Qovery/qovery-client-javascript/docs/ApplicationEnvironmentVariableApi.md

 ## createApplicationEnvironmentVariableOverride

-> EnvironmentVariableResponse createApplicationEnvironmentVariableOverride(applicationId, environmentVariableId, opts)
+> EnvironmentVariable createApplicationEnvironmentVariableOverride(applicationId, environmentVariableId, opts)

 Create an environment variable override at the application level